hampel/alerts/README.md

     	'Alert'			  => 'Hampel\Alerts\Facades\Alert',
     ),

-If you want to change the default Alert configuration, first publish it using the command:
+If you want to change the default Alert configuration or views, first publish them using the command:

     :::bash
-    $ php artisan config:publish hampel/alerts
+    $ php artisan vendor:publish --provider="Hampel\Alerts\AlertServiceProvider"

-The config file can then be found in `config/packages/hampel/alerts/config.php`.
+The config file can then be found in `config/alerts.php`, and the views in `resources/views/vendor/alerts`

 Usage
 -----